mahdi-cpp/QmlScrcpy/README.md

 # QmlScrcpy

-you can embed [scrcpy](https://github.com/Genymobile/scrcpy) inside your qml project

-This application mirrors Android devices (video and audio) connected via USB or over TCP/IP, and allows to control the device with the keyboard and the mouse of the computer.
+This application show content android screen (video) connected via USB or over Wi-Fi. and allows to control the device with the keyboard and the mouse of the computer.
 It does not require any root access.
 It works on Linux, Windows and macOS.

 It focuses on: